Events

 Student Affairs Educator Track

 Sessions will be focused on building assessment knowledge, confidence, and skills.
-Specifically, this track focuses on the following aspects of the assessment cycle: (a) writing goals, outcomes, and objectives, (b) designing theory- and evidence-based strategies, (c) implementing those strategies alongside a measurement plan, and (d) interpreting and using results for improvement plans and impact stories.
+Specifically, this track focuses on the following aspects of the assessment cycle: (a) writing goals, outcomes, and objectives, (b) designing theory- and evidence-based strategies, (c) implementing those strategies alongside a measurement plan, and (d) interpreting and using results for improvement plans.
 This track will also cover quick measurements that student affairs educators can implement to inform improvement of the current student experience.

 Student Affairs Assessment Practitioner Track